 10110101 ...00100 Hex values B 5 0 4

 We must reorder the bytes for little endian byte order.
 The value of element 'x' is 0x04B5.
 In little endian form, the first 8 bits make up the first byte, and that contains the least-significant byte of the logical numeric unsignedShort value.
 The additional bits of the partial byte are once again the most significant byte; however, for little endian form, this is the second byte.
-The second byte contains only 5 bits, and they are the most significant bits witin that byte, but they are treated as if shifted to become the least significant 5 bits of a logical byte that contributes to the integer value.
+The second byte contains only 5 bits, and they are the most significant bits within that byte, but they are treated as if shifted to become the least significant 5 bits of a logical byte that contributes to the integer value.
 This logical byte makes up the most-significant byte of the unsignedShort integer.

 Now let us examine the 13 bits beginning at position 2, in the context where dfdl:byteOrder is 'littleEndian' and dfdl:bitOrder is 'leastSignificantBitFirst' and dfdl:binaryNumberRep is 'binary'.